eCommerce

 Salesforce Commerce Cloud, formerly known as Demandware, is a SaaS-based eCommerce with headless option that focuses on businesses interested in managing and improving their omnichannel approach to eCommerce.
 This includes optimizing for mobile and desktop as well as keeping physical stores and internet stores connected via integrated eCommerce.

-The primary complaint about this cloud-based eCommerce option is that complex websites aren't easy to create and will likely require developer intervention.
+The primary complaint about Salesforce Commerce Cloud as a cloud-based eCommerce option is that complex websites aren't easy to create and will likely require developer intervention.

 Pros: